Alex-Oma/Software-Development-2-Hangman-Game/README.md

    - Choose the repository and branch you want to deploy.
 4. **Configure Build Settings**:
    - Set the build command to install dependencies, e.g. `pip install -r requirements.txt`.
-   - Set the start command to run the FastAPI app, e.g. `uvicorn backend.app.main:app --host 0.0.0.0` (assuming your FastAPI app is in `main.py`).
+   - Set the start command to run the FastAPI app, e.g. `uvicorn backend.app.main:app --host 0.0.0.0 --port 8000` (assuming your FastAPI app is in `main.py`).
 5. **Set Environment Variables**: If your app requires any environment variables (e.g. for secret keys), set them in the Render.com dashboard.
 6. **Deploy**: Click "Create Web Service" to start the deployment process.
 Render.com will build and deploy your app.
 7. **Access Your App**: Once deployed, Render.com will provide you with a URL where your crossword game can be accessed.